Poke Spots App

 1 Month

-60% of U.S. consumers order delivery or takeout once a week.
+Frequent use: 60% of U.S. consumers order delivery at least once a week.

 Diverse group, spanning ages 20s to 50s to cover all demographics and various poke experience.